LiteralKrishu/Ladies-Products-Price-Sorter/README.md

 ## 🚀 Project Objective

-**Ladies Product Price Sorter** is a smart price comparison tool tailored specifically for fashion and cosmetic products for women in India.
+**Product Price Sorter** is a price comparison tool tailored specifically for products in India.
 It enables users to **search** for a product, **compare prices** across platforms like Amazon, Flipkart, Myntra, Nykaa, etc.

 ---